mbessalle/qbits/README.md

      - Enhances the model's ability to learn physically consistent representations

    - **Learnable Unitary Transformations**:
+     - While learnable unitary transformations have been studied in contexts like unitary RNNs and variational quantum algorithms, our implementation takes a different approach by integrating these directly into classical neural networks specifically for quantum measurement optimization in phase space
-     - Allows the network to discover optimized measurement strategies
+     - Enables the network to discover optimized measurement strategies through data-driven learning rather than using fixed transformations
-     - Maintains physical constraints while enabling adaptability
+     - Maintains physical constraints (unitarity) while potentially revealing more efficient ways to extract information from quantum states
-     - Bridges quantum mechanical formalism with deep learning capabilities
+     - To our knowledge, this specific application to quantum measurement basis optimization is a unique contribution

    - **Multiple Measurement Bases**:
      - Extends beyond traditional position-momentum duality